petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ![Liferay PaaS includes cloud-based infrastructure necessary for Liferay DXP.](./liferay-deployment-options/images/02.png)

-Furthermore, with Liferay PaaS, your site infrastructure includes features like, autoscaling, auto-failover, and load balancing.
+Furthermore, with Liferay PaaS, Liferay's cloud infrastructure includes features like, autoscaling, auto-failover, and load balancing.
 Configuration and monitoring is done through the Liferay Cloud Console and a connected GitHub repository using a configuration-as-code approach.
 Liferay PaaS also supports a variety of approaches for customization and development, but these approaches also carry the same upgrade-related risks that were mentioned before with Liferay Self-Hosted.

 Learn more about the Liferay PaaS and working with its cloud infrastructure tools in the [Liferay Cloud documentation](https://learn.liferay.com/web/guest/w/liferay-cloud/index).

 While Liferay PaaS takes care of the cloud infrastructure and core platform updates, you'll still need to handle Liferay DXP upgrades, patch implementation, and security hotfix application.
+All of this maintenance and management can still represent a hefty workload that Clarity is not interested in.

 Finally, let's evaluate Liferay SaaS.